dsavransky/grading/README.md

 # grading
 Routines for semi-automated grading of MATLAB coding assignments and interaction with Canvas and Qualtrics.

+By Dmitry Savransky with contributions by Guy Hoffman.

 Please note: the Canvas routines have the potential to bork your gradebook and (unlikely but possibly) whole course site. **Use at your own risk**.

 [![Documentation Status](https://readthedocs.org/projects/grading/badge/?version=latest)](https://grading.readthedocs.io/en/latest/?badge=latest)